LubosVoska/CacheShield/README.md

 ```

 ### Using Predefined Cache Durations
-CacheShield includes a `CacheOptions` class with over 50 predefined cache durations for convenience.
+CacheShield includes a `CacheOptions` class with over50 predefined cache durations for convenience.

 ```csharp
 using CacheShield;